This workshop takes place at the Boston Center for the Arts 551 Tremont Street Boston MA 02116

 Even when you see beauty the frustration comes when you don't know the right settings to really capture what you see, and you don't know where those settings are on your camera.
 It takes practice and patience but you can do it.

 Here you need to know about depth of field.
 Aperture settings allow you to choose how much of the space you want to have in focus from the foreground to the background.
 I used a shallow depth of field (5.6) to blur the lights in the back of the room.
-This is the reading room at the Boston Public Library and will be one of your assignments.

 You don't have to be an artist to see like one.
 In this class I will reveal the simple but effective ways you can see more creatively and express your love of beauty through your photos.
 There will be three creative lesson assignments designed to build your skills and give you a few new tools to work with.
 In the fun and informative class you will discover: